centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ## Fabric Real Time Intelligence

-Let's cover the key-features of Real-Time Intelligence and how we plan to use them for our architecture.
+Let's cover the key features of Real-Time Intelligence and how we plan to use them for our architecture.

 ### Eventstreams

 - Eventstreams allow us to bring real-time events (including Kafka endpoints) into Fabric, transform them, and then route them to various destinations without writing any code (no-code).

-- Enhanced capabilities allows us to source data into Eventstreams from Azure Event Hubs, IoT Hubs, Azure SQL Database (CDC), PostgreSQL Database (CDC), MySQL Database (CDC), Azure Cosmos Database (CDC), Google Cloud Pub/Sub, Amazon Kinesis Data Streams, Confluent Cloud Kafka, Azure Blog Storage events, Fabric Workspace Item events, Sample data or Custom endpoint (Custom App).
+- Enhanced capabilities allow us to source data into Eventstreams from Azure Event Hubs, IoT Hubs, Azure SQL Database (CDC), PostgreSQL Database (CDC), MySQL Database (CDC), Azure Cosmos Database (CDC), Google Cloud Pub/Sub, Amazon Kinesis Data Streams, Confluent Cloud Kafka, Azure Blog Storage events, Fabric Workspace Item events, Sample data or Custom endpoint (Custom App).

 - Feature [documentation](https://learn.microsoft.com/fabric/real-time-analytics/event-streams/overview).

 [Back to Table of Contents](#table-of-contents)
 ### Shortcuts

-- Shortcuts enable the creation of a live connections between OneLake and data sources, whether internal or external to Azure.
+- Shortcuts enable the creation of a live connection between OneLake and data sources, whether internal or external to Azure.
 This allows us to retrieve data from these locations as if they were seamlessly integrated into Microsoft Fabric.

 - A shortcut is a schema entity that references data stored external to a KQL database in your cluster.
 In Lakehouse(s), Eventhouse(s), or KQL Databases it's possible to create shortcuts referencing internal locations within Microsoft Fabric, ADLS Gen2, Spark Notebooks, AWS S3 storage accounts, or Microsoft Dataverse.